 10. The Districts have been advised that they have power to conduct and/or commission a Survey of local residents with respect to local support.
+I agree.

-I of a Referendum under Section 116 of the 2003 Act.
+11. The main question before me is whether such a Survey can be by way of a Referendum under Section 116 of the 2003 Act.
 I see no reason in principle why not.
 On that basis, any issue is as to the reasonable and proper exercise of that power, in all the present circumstances, a matter with respect to which the Districts are the primary decision-makers.